EntitySpaces/entityspaces.js/README.md

 **Using an options object to pass in the values**

-While this sample might not makes sense asynchronously it does show that you can use the API in any fashion you desire.
+This example shows you how to pass in all of the options in as an 'options' object.

 ````javascript